varsha249/Web-Scraping-along-with-dashboard-creation-using-Dash/README.md

 ### **Web Scraping**
 - `requests`: To send HTTP requests and fetch webpage content.
 - `BeautifulSoup`: To parse and extract data from HTML.
-- `random` and `time`: To mimic human-like behavior with randomized delays.
+- `selenium - webdriver`: To mimic web browsing activity
 - `logging`: To track errors and debug issues during scraping.

 ### **Data Handling**